LiamYoungRWO/JS-Fresher/README.md

 ## Projects and Exercises

-Throughout the course, several hands-on projects and exercises are provided to apply the concepts learned.
+Throughout all of this, several hands-on projects apply the concepts.
 Projects are as follows:

 - Calculator Application
 - Todo List